Somatic Relational Healing, Attachment Repair, and Relationship Coaching

 Because these styles are adaptations, they are changeable.
 With somatic and relational repair, these patterns can work towards reorganizing for greater safety, flexibility, and secure connection.

-Emotions are physiological.
+• Emotions are physiological.
 Notice how you feel butterflies in the stomach when nervous, tears rising when sad, heat in the face when angry?
-These are the body’s natural ways of processing emotion: responses that happen physiologically and viscerally, below the level of intellect alone.

-Trauma isn’t a pathology, but is an adaptive, protective response wired for survival.
-Healing trauma means restoring a sense of safety so you can be present with yourself again.
+• Trauma isn’t a pathology, but an adaptive survival response.
+Healing trauma means restoring safety so you can be present with yourself again.
 Presence is the gateway back to your true self, because trauma creates barriers to the heart, which is inherently self-healing.

 My sessions are exploratory & experimental and collaborative & confidential.
 The work is a mix of reflective self-inquiry with bodily connection.